solonkonora/proffesional-design/READme.md

 ![testimonials](./assets/readme-images/testimonials.JPG)

 3) ## About
-this is website landing page aimed at advertising and making known the wonderful features offered by the AI Ally application
+this is site landing page aimed at advertising and making known the wonderful features offered by the AI Ally application

 4) Project Technical.
 ## Built With
-- Html
+- HTML
-- Css
+- CSS

 ### Prerequisites
 Knowledge about HTML:
-- Basic html and css syntax
+- Basic HTML and CSS syntax
 - tags

 ## Clone project